m-lab/k8s-support/k8s/daemonsets/README.md

 * 9995: pusher
 * 9996: heartbeat

-To access metrics or pprof data for a given service, simply modify the the URL to specify `<podname>:<port>`.
+To access metrics or pprof data for a given service, simply modify the URL to specify `<podname>:<port>`.